Ivy-Fake: A Unified Explainable Framework and Benchmark for Image and Video AIGC Detection: Conclusion

 \section{Conclusion}

-We introduced \benchmark, the first unified, large-scale dataset for explainable AIGC detection across both images and videos, featuring over 150 000 richly annotated training samples and 18 700 evaluation examples with natural-language reasoning, and proposed Ivy Explainable Detector ( \baseline ), a vision-language architecture that jointly detects and explains synthetic content.
-Our model sets new state-of-the-art benchmarks in AIGC detection and explainability, and our publicly released resources provide a robust foundation for transparent, trustworthy multimodal analysis.
+We introduced \benchmark, the first unified, large-scale dataset for explainable AIGC detection across both images and videos, featuring over 106K richly annotated training samples and 5,000 evaluation examples with natural-language reasoning, and proposed Ivy Explainable Detector (\baseline), a MLLM that jointly detects and explains synthetic content.
+Our model sets superior benchmarks in AIGC detection and explainability, and our publicly released resources provide a robust foundation for transparent, trustworthy multimodal analysis.
+We believe that such fine-grained explainability data \benchmark~can catalyze new research directions for the AIGC detection community, enabling deeper understanding of synthetic content and more principled model development.